murchisd/murchisd.github.io/_posts/2017-06-10-Reddit-Daily-Scrapper.md

 Reddit has become one of my favorite sources of cybersecurity articles.
 Several subreddits have excellent write-ups and posts for those interested in security, no matter what skill level.

 I thought it would be nice to automatically receive a list of new posts from my favorite subreddits, so, I spun up a python script retrieve a list of new posts and a python script to email the list to myself.
+The full scripts are below.

 ***Redditscraper.py***([raw]({{ site.url }}/assets/reddit/redditscrape.txt))
 {% highlight python %}